Table of Contents

 All of your results come in at the same time – no delay.
 If you have any questions, Wisdom encourages you to call.
 People love their customer service, too.

 Like Embark, Wisdom sponsors the IPFD.
-They also take the additional step of conducting research with the DNA samples they receive.
+They also take the additional step of researching with the DNA samples they receive.
 (You select whether or not you want your dog’s samples to participate)

 So what are the downsides?